CU-ESIIL/social-impacts-of-transformations-innovation-summit-2025__14/docs/orientation/slides.md

-# Welcome to ESIIL Education Student OASIS
+# Welcome to the Social Impacts of Transformations Sprint

-This is the central resource for ESIIL project groups.
+This is the central resource for Innovation Summit 2025 project groups.

 ## Embedded Website